 She’s maybe the luckiest.
 Love has moved mountains for this temple to be built.
 This is actually one of the sweetest act I have seen in my entire life.
 You build a temple like this?
 Oh, it is just amazing!

 One can always drop by in the Magellan’s cross to see and experience how is it like to be in the Queen City of the south’s one of many amazing landmarks.

 5. Fort San Pedro

 Honestly, I don’t drive.
 Arriving in Fort San Pedro at night is just one good experience.
 You own the place at least a while.
 You don’t need to be with so many tourists.

 KAWASAN ADVENTURES : JUAN IN BADIAN

-My trip in Cebu continued as I just hopped in a bus going south.
+My trip to Cebu continued as I just hopped on a bus going south.
 I heard Kawasan Falls is amazing.
 I decided to stop by in Badian town before heading to Oslob.
 And yes, I saw and experienced the beautiful falls.
 No words can describe those moments when I had to just live in the moment.

 I talked to three (3) travelers like me if I could share the room so we could divide the cost of the falls view room in the 2nd level of Kawasan.
 Surprisingly, they said yes!No hesitations at all.
 I learned that they are Muslims who came from Lapu-Lapu.
 That was something I can’t forget in my life.
 They are really awesome.

 I urge you to travel!
-Yours view about the world will expand.
+Your view of the world will expand.
 Your life will be changed if you see new places at least once a month, on a weekend, or during times that you can’t figure it out.